telerik/xaml-docs/controls/radchartview/getting-started/introduction.md

 	</telerik:RadCartesianChart>
 {{endregion}}

-In the cases where no series are defined in the definition of the charting components, a m will be displayed to prompt you to enter series.
+In the cases where no series are defined in the definition of the charting components, a message will be displayed to prompt you to enter a series. >

 #### __Figure 2: RadCartesianChart without any series added in its Series collection__
 ![Rad Chart View-No Series Added Message](images/RadChartView-NoSeriesAddedMessage.png)

 ## Defining a Series

-__RadChartView__ exposes large variety of series that can be used in different scenarios.
+__RadChartView__ exposes a large variety of series that can be used in different scenarios.
 Please take a look at the [Series]({%slug radchartview-series-chartseries%}) article to find out more about the available types.

 To complete the task of this tutorial, you need to define series with data points that will be rendered inside the charting component.
 You can do this by manually populating the __Series__ collection of the __RadCartesianChart__ control.